amar-jay/nebula/doc/source/gazebo_simulation.rst

 .. note::

 		At times there are issues with the GStreamer backend of OpenCV.
 If you encounter problems with the camera feed, you can try rebuilding OpenCV from source with GStreamer support enabled.

-		This is a simple python script to verify if OpenCV has GStreamer support:
+		You can verify if OpenCV has GStreamer support by running the command `make test_cv` which shows all the supported backends that is on your OpenCV build.
+If GStreamer is listed, then it has support.

+		Alternatively, you can use the following Python script to test the GStreamer pipeline with OpenCV:

 		.. code-block:: python